-More detailed information on the catchment is available in the report Water resources and management overview: Murrumbidgee catchment available from the department's website at www.industry.nsw.gov.au/water
+More detailed information on the catchment is available in the Catchment Snapshots available from the department's website.

 Accounting extent

 This report covers the extent illustrated in Figure 1 and details the water management associated with that area.
 It includes the Tumut River from Blowering Dam to the river's confluence with the Murrumbidgee River, the Murrumbidgee River from Burrinjuck Dam to its confluence with the Murray River (downstream of Balranald), Billabong Creek to its junction with the Edward River downstream of Darlot, Yanco Creek and Colombo Creek.